Russia's war on Ukraine latest: Putin visits commanders in Ukraine, Russia bombards Bakhmut | Law-Order

 * Russia's Foreign Ministry summoned the U.S., British and Canadian ambassadors for a dressing down after they condemned the conviction of an opposition politician on treason charges.
 FIGHTING

-* Russian forces are stepping up their use of heavy artillery and air strikes in the devastated eastern Ukrainian city of Bakhmut, the commander of Kyiv's ground forces said on Tuesday.
-Russia is suffering significant losses in the battle, he said. * A Russian artillery attack killed one person and injured nine more in the city of Kherson in southern Ukraine on Tuesday, regional officials said.
-Officials said a market in the city centre had been hit.
+* Russian drones struck Ukraine's southern Odesa region overnight and caused a fire at an infrastructure facility, the head of the military command of the Odesa region, said on Wednesday. * Russian forces are stepping up their use of heavy artillery and air strikes in the devastated eastern Ukrainian city of Bakhmut, the commander of Kyiv's ground forces said on Tuesday.
+Russia is suffering significant losses in the battle, he said.

-US REPORTER * A Moscow court on Tuesday rejected an appeal from U.S. journalist Evan Gershkovich to be freed from pre-trial detention, meaning he will stay in a former KGB prison until at least May 29 while a spying case against him is investigated.
-Gershkovich, a reporter for the Wall Street Journal, denies the espionage charges.

-ECONOMY * It will be very difficult for Europe to refill its gas storage to last year's levels after the continent ended the winter heating season with relatively low stockpiles, Russian natural gas giant Gazprom said on Tuesday.

-* Poland agreed on Tuesday to lift a ban on the transit of Ukrainian grain and food products, but Ukraine said a wartime deal allowing it to safely ship grain from Black Sea ports remains under threat.
 Russian Foreign Minister Sergei Lavrov will discuss the Ukraine Black Sea grain export deal with U.N.
 Secretary-General Antonio Guterres in New York next week, just weeks before the pact could expire unless Russian demands regarding its own exports are met.
-(Compiled by Reuters editors)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)